cloud-hypervisor/cloud-hypervisor/README.md

 # 3. Status

-`cloud-hypervisor` is under active development.
+Cloud Hypervisor is under active development.
 No API or feature stability is guaranteed.

 As of 2020-07-02, the following cloud images are supported:
 * [Ubuntu Bionic](https://cloud-images.ubuntu.com/bionic/current/) (cloudimg)